 Now some more about New Bedford.
 Portugal dedicated a statue of Prince Henry the Navigator here.
 Which is sweet and all, but also puzzling.
 Prince Henry did develop some sailing techniques that still are used today and he did do some epic exploring, but he never made it to New England.
 The plaque lists a bunch of Portuguese settlers so that’s probably the explanation, tenuous though it may be.
 What is very clear, however, is that New Bedford has a long history with boats.

 Although Herman Melville wasn’t from New Bedford, Moby Dick brought attention to what was the whaling capital of the U.S., if not the world.
 And the place still is all about whaling in one form or another.

 A dead whale or a stove boat?
 Wow that seems unnecessarily dramatic.
 How about you don’t kill the whale AND your boat stays intact?
 That’s a pretty obvious win-win, at least nowadays.

-It has seats and a 360° view of the inside of the building.
-Doug rode up with a clerk and down with a mailman, who said it takes about twenty trips a day to deliver all the mail.
+The elevator has seats and a 360° view of the inside of the building.
+Doug rode up with a clerk and down with a mailman, who said it takes about 20 trips a day to deliver all the mail.

 Our last scary hurdle is Buzzards Bay, which apparently is under a perpetual Small Craft Advisory because of waves.
 We plan to tackle it tomorrow on our way back to the Guilded Age of Jay Gatsby, or at least whatever’s left of it in Newport.